SmartSelect_20210227-165714_Drive.jpg

 Other Announcements

 Staff Appreciation 2025 will be held May 5th through May 9th and we need your help!
-Plans are under way to thank our dedicated teachers, pastor, and staff with individual gifts as well as some special meals during that week in May.
+We would like to thank our dedicated teachers, pastor, and staff with individual gifts as well as some special meals during that week in May.
 We are now accepting donations to support a fun-filled week!
 A box is located on the table near the church office to place your contribution or you can donate online via the St. John’s website, using the drop-down menu and selecting “Staff Appreciation”; please consider donating what you can so that we can make this a very special week!
-To assist in planning purposes, please submit our donations by April 27th.
+To assist in planning purposes, please submit your donations by April 27th.
 Any questions can be directed via text or phone call to Amy Krager.
 Thank you in advance!

 School News